 Important Notice Regarding COVID-19 Emergency Measures

-- Face masks covering both nose and mouth must be worn AT ALL TIMES during the foreclosure sale and in the East Hearing Room prior to the sale starting.
+- Face masks covering both nose and mouth must be worn AT ALL TIMES in the East Hearing Room both prior to and during the foreclosure sale.

 - Social distancing will be in place in the East Hearing Room – please ONLY sit where the tape is placed.
 This ensures all attendees are at least 6 feet apart.